 GLENWOOD SPRINGS, COLORADO

-Originally inhabited by nomadic Ute Indian tribes, this area of bubbling hot springs has long been a destination for the health seeker.
+Originally inhabited by the Ute Indian Tribe, this area of bubbling hot springs has long been a destination for the health seeker.

 Historic Glenwood Springs Colorado

 Early settlers Isaac Cooper and Walter Devereux saw the potential for Glenwood Springs to become a highly regarded destination and developed these amenities into a world class resort.
 The arrival of the railroads in 1887 brought the first trainloads of tourists to enjoy all that Glenwood Springs offered.
 The addition of the Vapor Caves, Hotel Colorado and Fairy Caves provided a total package for the well-heeled traveler.
 The local economy was not only fueled by tourism, but also coal mining, farming and ranching, commerce and outdoor recreation.
 A visit to historic Glenwood Springs will take you back in time to enjoy all of the amenities that were formerly reserved for the well-to-do.

 8,743 year-round residents

 Nestled in a beautiful mountainous valley, Glenwood Springs sits on the western slope of Colorado and is just 40 minutes from Aspen, 45 minutes from Vail and 90 minutes from Grand Junction.
 Glenwood Springs is the Garfield County seat and the location for the Courts of the 9th Judicial District, as well as home of the Garfield County Jail and Three Rivers Regional Library Service System.
 The campus of Colorado Mountain College is just minutes away.

 Glenwood Springs is located at the confluence of the Colorado River and the Roaring Fork River, in the Roaring Fork Valley.
 The two rivers shape the town.
 They provide world-class fly-fishing, whitewater rafting and kayaking at the Glenwood Springs Whitewater Park.